infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- Non-Judgemental Attitude or Unconditional Positive Regard
 	- Genuineness or truthfulness.

+## Caregiver responsibilites
+- Rainbow[^10] recommends a loose schedule for all caregivers with milestones
+	- Weekly
+		-  Issuing of stationery and toiletries to children
+		- Weekly Staff Meetings
+		-  Facilitation of children-parent phone calls
+	- Monthly
+		- Parents Meetings/Staff Meeting/Bala Sabha
+		- Attending monthly school meetings
+		- Budget Planning for CCI
+		- Birthdays/Festival celebrations
+		- Health Check-ups
+		- Stock taking
+		- Checking of child records and registers
+	- Quarterly
+		- Purchasing of clothes
+		- Outing for children
+	- Half Yearly
+		- Purchasing of Footwear
+		- Purchasing of bedsheet
+		- De-worming
+	- Annual
+		- Purchase of uniforms and school supplies
+		- Sports day, annual day
+		- outstation trips
+		- stock taking of fixed assets

 ## Assessing efficiency of caregiving
 - According to Aangan[^3], we need to define effectiveness of institutions factoring in staff, children's and governing authorities perspectives.
 This includes
 	- Standardized Evaluation of performance,criteria & systems.